MRH-Romit/MRH-Romit/README.md

 # Redwan Hossain Romit

-I am a student of  United International University studying Computer Science and engineering.
-I want to ba an aspiring computer scientist pursuing my career in the technology world.
-Let's cross finger for the best result.
+I am a student at  United International University studying Computer Science and Engineering.
+I want to be an aspiring computer scientist pursuing a career in the technology world.
+Let's cross fingers for the best result.

 ## 🧰 Languages and Tools